Mini Chocolate Chip Muffins

 “Healthy” muffins can quickly turn into hockey pucks with too many oats or dense flours, so the balance is really important.
 Each of my muffin recipes takes a bit of experimenting and testing to see how far we can push one way, to maintain the balance of both.
 They’re…

-🧁 Bakery-style fluffy texture: Light, soft, and tender – not dense or dry like many “healthy” muffins can be.
+🧁 Light & fluffy: Soft and tender in every bite — not dense or dry like many “healthy” muffins can be.

-🍫 Perfectly sweet with chocolate in every bite: Mini chocolate chips ensure chocolate in each muffin without being overly sweet.
+🍫 Perfectly sweet: Mini chocolate chips ensure chocolate in every bite without being overly sweet.

-Quick & easy: These are ready with just 10 minutes prep, 15 minutes baking.
+Quick & easy: Ready with just 10 minutes of prep and 15 minutes of baking.

 🥣 Made with wholesome ingredients: Whole wheat flour, oats, Greek yogurt, and eggs add nutrition without sacrificing taste.